pmaitland/TSP-Visualisation/docs/work-log.md

 **13:00-13:50**
 Updated visualisation to show the new step and began implementing buttons to jump to the start/end of the animation.

-**15:05-15:30**
+**15:05-17:10**
-Finished implementing buttons to jump to the start/end of the animation.
+Finished implementing buttons to jump to the start/end of the animation and added hardcoded pseudocode for nearest neighbour.

+---

+24/10/18

+**13:35-13:50**
+Worked on making pseudocode dynamic instead of hardcoded.

+---

+25/10/18

+**11:00-11:35**
+Completed pseudocode implementation.